Vicarious Liability & Respondeat Superior: Technical Liability Mechanics

 Investigators and risk auditors look for these technical signals of "Unmanaged" agency:

-To see how vicarious liability has dismantled corporate balance sheets and forced the collapse of global brands, cross-reference these dossiers in The Vault:
+To see how vicarious liability and employee misconduct are technically audited, cross-reference these dossiers in The Vault:

 Frequently Asked Questions (FAQ)